-Table 21: Rental Assistance Demonstration (RAD) Participation

-Description: OHA plans to submit an application during the FY to convert public housing units in the following mixed finance developments: Lion Creek Crossing Phases (I, II, III and IV, and Foothill Family Apartments) - totaling 157-178 units.
-Upon approval of the application, OHA plans to complete the RAD and/or RAD/Section 18 blend conversion within 6 months.
-Due to timing of application submission/approval, OHA may not complete the RAD conversions during the FY.

-Oakland Housing Authority FY 2024 MTW Annual Plan Page 150 of 252823268 i.
-Has the MTW PHA submitted a RAD Significant Amendment in the No Yes appendix?
-A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval. ii.
-If the MTW PHA has provided a RAD Significant Amendment in the NoSee below for appendix, please state whether it is the first RAD Significant a description of Amendment submitted or describe any proposed changes from the the Uupdated prior RAD Significant Amendment?
-RAD Significant Amendment. ii.
-The RAD Significant Amendment in Appendix L includes updates to the prior RAD Significant Amendment that was included in the 2021 MTW Plan.
-ChangesUpdates to the prior RAD Significant Amendment include stating that OHA may applyplans for RAD/Section 18 bBlends, updating the statement of the impact of the conversion on OHA's Capital Fund budget, and stating that the conversions will requireplans to temporarilyy relocateion of some or all of the tenantsresidents.
+Table 21: Rental Assistance Demonstration (RAD) Participation Description: OHA plans to submit an application during the FY to convert public housing units in the following mixed finance developments: Lion Creek Crossing Phases (I, II, III and IV) - totaling 157 units.
+Upon approval of the application, OHA plans to complete the RAD conversion within 6 months.
+Due to timing of application submission/approval, OHA may not complete the RAD conversion during the FY. i.
+Has the MTW PHA submitted a RAD Significant Amendment in the appendix?
+A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval.
+No ii.
+If the MTW PHA has provided a RAD Significant Amendment in the appendix, please state whether it is the first RAD Significant Amendment submitted or describe any proposed changes from the prior RAD Significant Amendment?
+No